glianeuronc123/eligible-java/README.md

 ## Service Type Codes

-the parameter `service_type`, required on the api calls, is provided by Eligible from its website, in xml and json format, which you can embed into your applications.
+the parameter `service_type`, required on the API calls, is provided by Eligible from its website, in xml and json format, which you can embed into your applications.